apurvakg/apurvakg/README.md

   <br>
   💻 I love creating web experiences.
   <br>
-  🔭 I have developed clones of famous sites using React and MERN.
+  🔭 I have developed clones of famous sites using React and MERN stack.
   <br>
   📫 How to reach me: <a href="mailto: apurvakumarg@gmail.com">apurvakumarg@gmail.com</a>
 </p>